 The Pygmy Whitefish (Prosopium coulterii), is a small coregonine fish that was historically only described from west of the North American continental divide from the Columbia River north to Alaska (Kendall 1917).
 In the last 60 years, Pygmy Whitefish have been located in east of the North American continental divide (Lindsey 1972; Scott and Crossman 1973; Witt et al. 2011; Blanchfield et al. 2014; Vecsei and Panayi 2014), including Lake Superior (Eschmeyer and Bailey 1955), and from northeastern Russia (Chereshnev and Skopets 1992).
 Their ultimate range is likely unknown because they are not commercially or recreationally fished and are difficult to sample due to their small size and preference for deep waters.

 Eschmeyer and Bailey (1955) provide the most complete description of the morphology, meristics, and life history of Pygmy Whitefish from individuals collected in Lake Superior in 1952-53, the first year that Pygmy Whitefish were observed in Lake Superior.
-Life history studies from other locations includeLake Superior Pygmy Whitefish from Lake Superior had a maximum length of 145 mm total length); a maximum age, based on scales of seven years; and were slow-growing, especially after reaching sexual maturity (Eschmeyer and Bailey 1955).
+Life history studies from other locations include… Lake Superior Pygmy Whitefish from Lake Superior had a maximum length of 145 mm total length); a maximum age, based on scales of seven years; and were slow-growing, especially after reaching sexual maturity (Eschmeyer and Bailey 1955).
 The sex-ratio was skewed towards males at younger ages and females at older ages and females lived longer and attained a larger maximum size (as they reached sexual maturity at an older age).
 Eschmeyer and Bailey (1955) reported mean weight-at-age but did not provide a weight-length relationship equation.

-Pygmy Whitefish have been routinely collected in bottom trawl surveys conducted by the U.S. Geological Survey (USGS) on Lake Superior since the 1950s (USGS Lake Superior Biological Station, unpublished data), but life history information has not been summarized since the initial work by Eschmeyer and Bailey (1955).
 The objective of this study was to summarize length and age distributions, sex ratios, and growth metrics for Pygmy Whitefish captured in Lake Superior in 2013 for comparison to Eschmeyer and Bailey (1955).
 In addition, we analyzed the precision of assessed ages between readers for scales and otoliths and potential bias between assessed ages of scales and otoliths.
 Finally, we provided a weight-length relationship equation for Lake Superior Pygmy Whitefish.

 Materials and Methods